 Let $\boldsymbol{x_H}, \boldsymbol{x_V}, \boldsymbol{y_L}, \boldsymbol{y_R}, \boldsymbol{y_T}, \boldsymbol{y_B}$ be $n$ dimensional binary vectors of the corresponding variables for all grid cells.
 Let $\boldsymbol{y_H} = ^T$ and $\boldsymbol{y_V} = ^T$ be the vectors of all horizontal rank and vertical rank endpoints respectively, where $\boldsymbol{y_H}, \boldsymbol{y_V} \in \{0,1\}^{2n}$.
 Since each rank has exactly two endpoints, the number of coverage ranks $m$ is given by half the sum of all rank endpoints:

 where $\boldsymbol{1}$ is the column vector of ones.
 This constitutes the objective of the optimization problem.

-To formulate the MILP constraints, we must encode the relationship between the orientations ($x$ variables) and endpoints ($y$ variables).
+To formulate the \docupdate{ILP} constraints, we must encode the relationship between the orientations ($x$ variables) and endpoints ($y$ variables).
 Following from our previous work \cite{rameshOptimalPartitioningNonConvex2022a}, we use directed graphs in the IOP to detect whether a neighboring cell can be merged.
 Let $G_L$ and $G_R$ be directed graphs composed of all horizontal path flows for each grid cell from its left and right neighbors respectively.
 For cells at the IOP border, we add artificial nodes called \textit{border identifiers} to simulate path flow into those cells.
-Similarly, let $G_T$ and $G_B$ be the graphs composed of all vertical path flows for each grid cell from its top and bottom neighbors respectively.
-From these graphs, let $A_L, A_R, A_T, $ and $A_B$ be matrices representing the corresponding graphs, where each \textit{row} of a matrix signifies a directed edge in the graph, with a $-1$ for a source grid cell (outgoing edge), a $+1$ for a sink grid cell (incoming edge), and $0$s otherwise.
+Similarly, let $G_T$ and $G_B$ be the graphs composed of all vertical path flows for each grid cell from its top and bottom neighbors respectively. \docupdate{Fig. \ref{fig:directed_graphs} illustrates these graphs for an example IOP.} From these graphs, let $A_L, A_R, A_T, $ and $A_B$ be matrices representing the corresponding graphs, where each \textit{row} of a matrix signifies a directed edge in the graph, with a $-1$ for a source grid cell (outgoing edge), a $+1$ for a sink grid cell (incoming edge), and $0$s otherwise.